colman423/phase-timeline-challenge/README.md

 ### Playhead Visibility

 We can put `Playhead` under `Ruler`, so that we can reduce code for calculating `hidden`.
-Just let the css do for us.
+Just let the CSS do for us.

-## TODO

-- write test

-- revert bg color debug

 # Phase Timeline Challenge